 This is definitely something you should avoid saying to an HSP because, by definition, I am naturally going to respond to certain situations and things more intensely than you.
 It IS a big deal to me, and if you can see or hear that it’s important to me, then you should respond accordingly and try to avoid invalidating my feelings.

 5. “Roll with the punches.”

 There are many variations to this one, like “get over it”, “suck it up” and “toughen up”.
-You’re conveying that you think I’m a weak person, just because I don’t accept things and move on as quickly as you do.
-Some days, I truly wish I could, but that’s not how I function, so instead I must acknowledge and process my emotions in due time.
+You’re conveying that you think I’m weak, just because I don’t accept things and move on as quickly as you do.
+Some days, I truly wish I could, but that’s not how I function.
+It naturally takes me longer to process feelings and information, so you’ll have to wait.

 6. “I didn’t tell you because I knew you’d get upset.”

-If you’ve ever been told to calm down, then you know that it’s not only unhelpful, but it makes you feel like you’re doing something wrong.
+If you’ve ever been told to calm down, then you know that it’s not only unhelpful, but it makes me feel like I’m doing something wrong.
 I’m already upset, and by saying this, you’ve just made me feel worse.
 Instead, try helping me to calm down by putting your arms around me, holding my hand, or sitting with me until I’m ready to talk.

 Just like you, I cry to process my emotions (even the happy ones).
 Just because we don’t cry about the same things doesn’t make either one of our reactions any more or less valid than the other.
 I admit, I do cry a lot, but that’s the only way I know how to get it out of my system, so I can move through the healing process.
 It’s who I am and how I work things out.

 Having emotions has nothing to do with one’s maturity level.
 If I were screaming at the top of my lungs and throwing things like a five year old, then sure.
 You, however, are insulting and belittling my character to dismiss me – and that is blatantly disrespectful and childish.
 Being an adult means we respect and listen to one another, so let’s do that.